Why research writers (and seven-year-olds) need to get messy: how to get motivated again to finish your PhD

 Knowing you want to write a book is one thing.
 But not knowing which book to write or how to focus your ideas can stop you from even getting started.

-If you think too many ideas might be the cause of your writer’s block, grab a copy of my free author workbook to help you decide which book to write (or which book to write first).
+If you think too many ideas might be the cause of your writer’s block, you can work through my free author workbook to help you decide which book to write (or which book to write first).

 You’ll get a week of email guidance from me to help.